Periodontal Disease (Gum Disease): A Silent Threat to Your Health

 - Misaligned teeth: Crowded and crooked teeth, spaces between teeth, and other dental misalignments can create hard-to-reach areas in your mouth.
 These spaces often become breeding grounds for plaque and bacteria, increasing the risk of poor oral hygiene.

-- Smoking: Tobacco use is a significant risk factor for gum disease.
+- Smoking: Tobacco use is a significant cause of gum disease.

-- Diabetes: High blood sugar levels can contribute to periodontal disease.
+- Diabetes: High blood sugar levels can contribute to the development of periodontal disease.

-- Heart disease: There is a link between gum disease and cardiovascular conditions.
+- Heart disease: A link exists between gum disease and cardiovascular conditions.

 - Obesity: Excess weight can increase the risk of periodontal disease.